 As a teenager, my head still in the clouds, my folks encouraged me to start reading papers to become more informed about hard hitting news and the world around me.
 To their dismay, it was the comics and human interest parts of the paper that captured my attention.

 Not much has changed.
 I still remain continually on the search for the more positive, uplifting and humorous stories to read.

 Working full-time in a variety of capacities for five different newspapers since 1986, it was my work as an advertising consultant that made me feel the strongest connection to both the business community and the newspaper readers.
 After my experience with writing a weekly business column, I started to think about writing the kind of column I wanted to read myself, and imagined that others might want to read as well.
-As a wife and mother of two young children and two spastic dogs, I didn’t have to look far for inspiration.
+As a wife and mother of two young children and two happy pups, I didn’t have to look far for inspiration.

 His first published work was an editorial cartoon for the Charlotte Post in North Carolina in 1989 and he’s been cartooning professionally ever since.

 Impressed with his incredible assortment of drawings and the unbelievable resume of companies he’s worked for, including MAD Magazine which I grew up reading, I didn’t imagine I’d ever be lucky enough to see his cartoons alongside my words.
 Yet I do each week with my column and will again with the line of “Sam and Daisy” children’s books once they’re printed.

 To see how brilliant and hilarious this man is for yourself, visit his website at jimhunt.us